Customizing Builds with Release Profiles

 release shown in this build output indicate that the compiler

 Cargo has default settings for each of the profiles that apply when there

 [profile.*] sections in the project’s Cargo.toml file.
 By adding

-[profile.*] sections for any profile we want to customize, we can override
+[profile.*] sections for any profile you want to customize, you can override

 any subset of the default settings.
 For example, here are the default values

 [profile.dev] opt-level = 0 [profile.release] opt-level = 3

 opt-level setting controls the number of optimizations Rust will apply to